pprunty/pprunty.github.io/posts/02-magikarp.md

 ---

 I used to think integrating Artificial Intelligence (AI) into my Software as a Service (SaaS) entrepreneurial projects was cheating.
 Then I built
-Magikarp, an Artificially Intelligent agent that turned my skepticism into a wake-up call for the future of software development.
+Magikarp, an AI agent that turned my skepticism into a wake-up call for the future of software development.
 In just 11 hours, I created an AI agent that could do the work of an entire data science team.

 So, what is Magikarp?